Thanks to Geek House supporters!

 And – just like the potential for job losses in the mining industry, the trucking industry isn’t immune.
 In the US alone, 5.7 million people are licensed as professional truck drivers, at full-time salaries and benefits totaling $65,000 to $100,000 per position.
 What will happen to them?

 I would expect many of those jobs to change rather than disappear altogether.
 You still have to have operators monitoring the trips.
 Safety concerns could require trucks to be staffed by humans during the day to deal with human drivers or to safely pilot them through urban areas, “releasing” them at city limits.
+If the negligence of a truck driver caused you to have an accident, you can contact this truck accident attorney in reno nv for legal help.
 And, since there’s a shortage of drivers right now, and there’s high turnover with long-haul drivers (because it’s a tough job!), some people are saying this could be a win for both the trucking industry and its drivers.

 Sponsored by Lynda.com